-Sr. No. Preceding Financial Year Amount transferred to Unspent CSR Account under section Balance Amount in Unspent CSR Account under subsection (6) Amount spent in the Financial a Fund spe Schedule second pro section (5 ansferred to ecified under e VII as per oviso to sub- o) of section if any Amount remaining to be spent in succeeding Financial Deficiency, if any 135(6) of section 135 Year Amount Date of Transfer Years N.A.
+Sr. No. Preceding Financial Year Amount transferred to Unspent CSR Account under section Balance Amount in Unspent CSR Account under subsection (6) of section 135 Amount spent in the Financial Year a Fund spo Schedulo second pro section (5 ecified under e VII as per oviso to sub- o) of section if any Amount remaining to be spent in succeeding Financial Deficiency, if any 135(6) or section 133 rear Amount Date of Transfer Years N.A.